 🎥 5 minutes 28 of pure control

 We see a rider leaning forward, anchored, relaxed.
-We see trajectories stretched like arcs, precise braking, and fluid restarts.
+We see lines stretched like arcs, precise braking, and fluid accelerations.
 We don't see a guy playing with his life.
-We see a runner who controls every inch..
+We see a rider who controls every inch.

 And at this level of mastery, it's no longer downhill: it's art.